open-life-science/ols-theme/README.md

 ## Theme Structure
-- *_includes*:
- Includes reusable components used within the layouts.
+- `_includes`: Reusable components used within the layouts.

 - *_layouts*:
 Contains the HTML layouts used for different pages.